datalad-handbook/book/docs/basics/101-105-install.rst

    :workdir: dl-101/DataLad-101/
    :lines: 1-15
    :cast: 01_dataset_basics
-   :caption: And now lets look into these seminar series folders:
+   :caption: And now lets look into these seminar series folders: There are hundreds of mp3 files, yet the download only took a few seconds!
+How can that be?

    $ cd recordings/longnow/Long_Now__Seminars_About_Long_term_Thinking
    $ ls